S1M0N38/llm-fingerprint/CONTRIBUTING.md

 3. **Version Release**: When ready for a new release, the repository owner merges the Release Please PR, which:

-   - Triggers the creation of a new Git tag (e.g., `v0.4.0`)
+   - Triggers the creation of a new Git tag (e.g., `v0.5.1`)
    - Creates a GitHub Release with release notes

-4. **[PyPI Publication](https://pypi.org/project/llm_fingerprint/)**: When a new version tag is pushed, the Release PyPI workflow:
+4. **PyPI Publication**: When a new version tag is pushed, the Release PyPI workflow:

    - Builds the Python package
    - Publishes it to PyPI using trusted publishing

+5. **Lock File Update**: After a release is created, an additional workflow:
+   - Checks out the repository
+   - Updates the `uv.lock` file with `uv lock`
+   - Commits and pushes the updated lock file with the message "chore(deps): update uv.lock for version X.Y.Z"
+   - This ensures dependencies are properly locked for the new version

-This automated process ensures consistent versioning, comprehensive changelogs, and reliable package distribution with minimal manual intervention.
+This automated process ensures consistent versioning, comprehensive changelogs, reliable package distribution, and up-to-date dependency locks with minimal manual intervention.